Suffix tree

 , MISSISSIPPI$

-We show, however, that it is possible to represent such a trie in \(O(n)\) memory and construct it in \(O(n)\) time.
+We show, however, that it is possible to represent such a trie in only \(O(n)\) memory and construct it in \(O(n)\) time.

 What shall we do?
 Instead of making copies of different substrings as edge labels, we just use indices into string \(S\).
 For example, instead of label SSI